gorango/yank/README.md

 # Pick files interactively
 yank --preview # or -p

+# Yank a package and its workspace dependencies in a monorepo
+yank --workspace packages/my-app # or -w
 ```

 Run `yank` without specifying path to all files in your project, skipping anything listed in `.gitignore`.